“Up at 8 this morning &

 “The Hesperides which has arrived from London is a fine looking iron clipper ship

 of the modern school and is now only on her fourth voyage her first two ventures having been to Adelaide and the third to India.
 She is commanded by Captain Upton who was last in the China service in the clipper Pak Wan and of the voyage he reports leaving London on the September 28th and passing Start Point on October 4th Strong southerly winds and south westerly gales with very tempestuous weather beset the ship as far as Cape Finisterrre, whence light airs and variables followed to latitude 25 N. The northeast trades were also light and the equator was not crossed until the 6th November at Longitude 29W.
 The southeast trades proved light also and Tristan d’Acunha was passed 23rd November two days after in Latitude 42 10”S and Longitude 3 19”W.

 The ship was in the vicinity of a huge iceberg.
 It is a rare circumstance for ice to be met with in such low latitudes and it is to be hoped that no disaster will occur on its presence there.
 The meridian of the Cape of Good Hope was crossed 29th November in Latitude 44S and that of Cape Leewin on December 21st.
 The easting was also run down in the parallel of 44 with moderate winds chiefly north and a great deal of wet disagreeable weather.

 The Hesperides entered Port Philip Head on Saturday morning 90 days from London or 84 from Start Point.”

 Arrived in Melbourne 28th December 1878

 Landed at Sandridge Pier 30th December

-Final extract from A.Whelen’s Australia travel journal aboard the iron clipper “Hesperides” sailing from England to Melbourne in 1878
+Final extract from A.Whelen’s antique hand written travel journal aboard the iron clipper “Hesperides” when he sailed from England to Melbourne in 1878